 Some products include wheat hull litters or pine litters.
 These products may satisfy your cat’s preference for texture, but they’re more expensive and are produced by small companies with limited availability, especially if you move to a new location where they’re not available.
-Keeping in mind that it’s best to select a product you will keep using long-term, it’s better to settle on one of the more traditional brands, if possible.
+Keeping in mind that it’s best to select a product you will keep using long-term, if possible.

 Litter Box Liners